 - Applications must clearly demonstrate how the funds will improve patient care, services, experience or staff amenities.

 - Before applying to the charity, applicants must first investigate funding opportunities from their divisional/departmental budget or the Fund Adviser Special Purpose Funds (FA SPF).

-- FA SPFs are managed by designated Trust staff members, each with a specific purpose to support a particular ward, department, area of research, service or group of patients.
+- FA SPF are managed by designated Trust staff members, each with a specific purpose to support a particular ward, department, area of research, service or group of patients.
 To check if your team or department has access to a FA SPF contact the grants team at email@example.com.

-- Projects involving capital works (e.g. kitchen areas, flooring, clinic refurbishments) must obtain an e-mandate and an up-to-date quote before submitting an application.
-The quote must be less than three months when you submit an application and still be valid if you are awarded a grant.
+- Projects involving capital works (e.g., kitchen areas, flooring, clinic refurbishments) must obtain an e-mandate and an up-to-date quote before submitting an application.
+The quote must be less than 3 months when you submit an application and still be valid if you are awarded a grant.

 - Applicants must obtain approval from their line manager.

-- An area (e.g. a clinic, ward, unit or team) can only receive a maximum of £10,000 per financial year.
+- An area (e.g., a clinic, ward, unit, team) can only receive a maximum of £10,000 per financial year.
 Priority will be given to first-time applicants.

 This list is not exhaustive.

 - Any item or project that should receive core funding from departmental budgets